JMagician/Magician-Document/EN/chain/index.md

-        ) // RPC address of the node .setScanPeriod(5000) // Interval of each round of scanning .setBeginBlockNumber(BigInteger.valueOf(24318610)) // From which block height to start scanning .addEthMonitorEvent(new EventOne()) // Add Listening Events
+        ) // RPC address of the node .setScanPeriod(5000) // Interval of each round of scanning .setBeginBlockNumber(BigInteger.valueOf(24318610)) // From which block height to start scanning .setEndBlockNumber(BigInteger.valueOf(24318680)) // Stop this task when it reaches this block height(Not set or set to 0 for unrestricted)
+        .addEthMonitorEvent(new EventOne()) // Add Listening Events
         .addEthMonitorEvent(new EventTwo()) // Add Listening Events
         .addEthMonitorEvent(new EventThree()) // Add Listening Events